Skip to main content

 4.6 Incident reporting, including external reporting requirements

-ALL resuscitation attempts should be reported on the trust safeguard incident reporting system (IR1) and by the completion of the cardiac arrest report form (appendix E) which must be received by the resuscitation Officer within 24 hours of the incident.
+All resuscitation attempts should be reported on the trust safeguard incident reporting system (IR1) and by the completion of the cardiac arrest report form (appendix E) which must be received by the resuscitation Officer within 24 hours of the incident.

-ALL serious (life threatening) sudden medical emergencies, for example, choking and anaphylaxis, and any emergency medical equipment failures should be reported using the trust safeguard incident reporting system (IR1).
+All serious (life threatening) sudden medical emergencies, for example, choking and anaphylaxis, and any emergency medical equipment failures should be reported using the trust safeguard incident reporting system (IR1).
 Patient safety incidents are required to be reported to the National Patient Safety Agency (NPSA), deaths to the coroner’s office and certain deaths to the care quality commission.
 Please see the incident management policy for details.

 This procedure should be read and implemented in association with the following trust policies: